Krazete/sgmprocessor/INSTRUCTIONS.md

 5. In the `Tools` menu, click `Get script information`.
 Several windows will appear sequentially.
 Navigate to the `DummyDll` folder and select the file that appears (if no file appears, click Cancel).
 Repeat.
 Afterwards, there will be a window detailing errors; click OK when complete.
 6. Sort by Type.
 Select all MonoBehaviour files and click `Export Dump` in the right panel.
 Choose the `Unity serialized JSON` format and save to a new folder named `MonoBehaviourShared`.

-* `MonoBehaviourShared` is used within this repository's `data_processing/input` folder.

 ### Ability Data

 7. With UABE, open `sgm_decoded/assets/bin/data/globalgamemanagers`.
 8. Repeat step 5.
 9. Select all MonoBehaviour and GameObject files and export to `MonoBehaviourGlobal`.

-* `MonoBehaviourGlobal` is used within this repository's `data_processing/input` folder.

 ## IV.
 Recreate Beowulf's Data

-For some reason, Beowulf's BaseCharacter file is unreadable and cannot be extracted using the steps in the previous section.
+For some reason, Beowulf's BaseCharacter file is unreadable and cannot be extracted using the steps in section III.
 It must be manually recreated.

 ### Filename